Singapore Photo Spots

 Capturing Memories in Singapore

 There’s a lot more to see and do in Singapore.
-For some theme park fun, head to Universal Studios Singapore on Sentosa island.
+For some theme park fun, head to Universal Studios Singapore on Sentosa Island.
 If you want to see another unique feat of engineering, take a tour of the Marina Barrage, a dam in southern Singapore built at the confluence of not two but five rivers.
-The complex doubles as an entertainment spot with a waterfront and city view.
+The complex doubles as an entertainment spot with a waterfront and city views and it’s best accompanied by a photographer in Singapore. 😉

-To make your trip even more memorable, book one of our local Flytographers and let them capture all your joy in fantastic Singapore.
+For more tips on what to do, check these recommendations by our community of travellers.
+To make your trip even more memorable, book one of our local Flytographers and let them capture all your joy at the fantastic Singapore.